I’d learned the history in broad strokes, know the technical side of portrait photography but as an art form it’s always eluded me.

-Now this documentary features famous photographers and their photographs being analyzed.
+Now, this documentary features famous photographers and their photographs were analyzed.
 I was struck by how subjective the whole thing is.

-So in painting there is a gigantic amount of subjectivity before the painting is finished but afterwards the painting is completely objective.
+So in painting, there is a gigantic amount of subjectivity before the painting is finished but afterward the painting is completely objective.
 Whatever is on the canvas was the product of a conscious choice by the painter.
 Anyone who looks at a painting will see what’s there.
 If they learn more about art history and theory, paintings will yield their secrets.

 Portrait photography on Nantucket can be a very rewarding experience.
 The island is a popular destination for tourists in the summer and the scenic landscape makes it absolutely gorgeous for taking portraits.
 A lot of people like to have their portraits taken at Brant Point lighthouse during the magic hour of the day.
 This yields the best image possible and really captures the heart of the island.